 Where?
 Min H. Kao Building (directions here), UT Knoxville Campus

 What's the format?
-Students will work with CURENT, NIMBioS, and 4-H for two time slots (morning and afternoon) each, totalling three days of activity.
+Students will work with CURENT and NIMBioS for three days of activities.
 A day-long field trip to a variety of STEM-related UT labs and exhibits is also being planned.
 This day will give students an opportunity to get an on-campus college experience and explore multiple fields of study from a fun perspective.
 Finally, the girls will get a chance to showcase their research and activities during a poster presentation on Friday afternoon.
 Parents, guardians, and family are encouraged to attend the presentations to close out the week.

 What about food?
 Lunch is not provided, so students will be expected to bring a lunch each day (except Friday!).
 Morning and afternoon snacks will be provided each day.
 A pizza lunch will also be provided on Friday.

 Still have questions?
 Give us a call at 865.974.9707 or email firstname.lastname@example.org.